-Pointe work is the main focus of this class as well as continuing to refine technique, correct posture, placement and the 10 principals of classical ballet.
+Pointe work is the main focus of this class as well as continuing to refine technique, correct posture, placement and the ABT/NTC 10 principals of classical ballet.
 Classical Ballet Variations are introduced as well as other classical repertoire.

 LEVEL 5 & 6

 Advanced movement is introduced focusing on battu and complex turns in the center as well as classical ballet variations, repertoire and the ABT/NTC 10 principals.
 The ABT/NTC Fundamentals are mastered.

 This is a strong, intermediate level class.
 It is recommended that you have at least 5 years of consistent classical ballet experience.
 Adult students that commit to regular, bi-weekly class attendance and additional rehearsal time may be eligible to participate in the annual spring performance, if interested.